 When to Start Inside: Not recommended; transplants tend to bolt (prematurely flower).

 Seed Spacing: A group of 3 seeds every 8"–10"

 Row Spacing: 18"–24"

 Thinning: When 2" tall, thin to 1 every 8" – 10"

 Harvesting: Harvest in early morning if possible.
-Pick the center bud stalks first; side branches will continue to produce smaller flower buds for secondary harvesting.
-Whole plants can be harvested just before flower buds open when plant is 8"–10" tall.
+Pick the center bud stalks first; side branches will continue to produce more flower buds for additional harvesting, or leaves and stems may be harvested without florets.
+Whole plants can be harvested just before first flower buds open if desired.